wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 crm.objects.deals.write

 ## WhereScape Parameters
-Add the following paramters to WhereScape
+Add the following paramter to WhereScape

 * `hubspot_access_token`

 Fill in the correct access token referring to the private app created in HubSpot

-## load table
+## load or stage table
 Create a load table for each HubSpot object where data will be send to.
 The table name needs to contain the following information:
 * hubspot object name (singlular)
 * type of api_call

 if environment needs to be specified, add this as well to the table name.

+The table also requires

 ## Host script
 Create a new python host script and add it to the load table.
 Example code: